Evertras/gopong/README.md

 Good ol' `make` is used for build script consolidation since both Go and Typescript are present.
 See [the Makefile](Makefile) for available commands and what they do.

+## Test tools

+To run all tests, run `make test`.
+See [the Makefile](Makefile) for more information.

+Go just uses the stock Go testing libraries included with Go.
+Run `go test -v ./...` to run all Go tests.

+Typescript uses Mocha, Chai, and Sinon.
+Running `npm test` will run all Typescript tests.

 ## Entry points

+Where to go to get started in the code.

-The entry point for the back end server is [cmd/gopong/main.go].
+The development entry point for the back end server is [cmd/gopong/main.go].

-The entry point for the front end is [front/src/main.ts].
+The development entry point for the front end is [front/src/main.ts].

-## Running development mode
+## Running in development mode

 Running `make run-dev` will generate the front end and start the back end server.
 The content files will be served off the disk, so updating the front end will be served without having to restart the server.

-Once running, the game is available at http://localhost:8000 and will connect automatically once loaded.
+Once running, the game is available at [http://localhost:8000](http://localhost:8000) and will connect automatically once loaded.

 ## Game System Information